Will A Debt Management Program Ruin My Credit Score?

 History of On-Time Payments

 The fact is, it’s a short-term setback that doesn’t amount to much more than a tap on your credit score.
 Your score can recover quickly.
-The goal of a debt management program is to pay off your credit card debt, so over time, if you stick with the program, you should see your credit utilization falling into optimal ranges.
-FICO attributes 30% of your score to this category.
+The goal of a debt management program is to pay off your credit card debt.
+If you stick with the program, over the long run you will see your credit utilization falling into optimal ranges of 30% or less and your credit scoring rising with it.

 Length of Credit History

 Length of credit history is the number of months you’ve maintained credit with a lender.
 The longer, the better.
-Lenders want to see that you’ve had longterm, successful relationships with creditors and those relationships have lasted many years.
+Lenders want to see that you’ve had successful relationships with creditors and those relationships have lasted many years.
 A history of opening and closing accounts every few months will hurt you.
 The fact that you will be asked to close all but one credit card could hurt you in this area.
 However, if the one card you keep has been open for a decade, the impact should be minor.
 Consider this your “legacy card.”
 Just make sure it doesn’t have an annual fee.
-Use it occasionally, pay it off immediately and reap rewards for your credit score to “length of credit history.”
+Use it occasionally, pay it off immediately and reap rewards for your credit score.

 Types of Credit

 Think of this category as a place to show how well-rounded you are.
-If you have different kinds of credit (mortgage loan, auto loan, credit cards) and you are paying them all on-time every month, this area of your credit score will be well taken care of.
+If you have a mortgage loan, auto loan, credit cards and you are paying them all on-time every month, this area of your credit score will be well taken care of.
 Lenders want to see that you have experience with more than just one type of credit.
-This only accounts for about 10% of your score.
 Joining a debt management program should have no impact on this portion of the score.

 Ultimately, the best thing you can do for your credit score is improve your ability to make consistent, on-time payments and pay your debt off.
 Joining a debt management program or speaking with a credit counselor can help you with both areas that make up 65% of your credit score.
 High marks in both areas will bring high marks on your credit score.